See the Cast of ‘Planes, Trains & Automobiles’ Then and Now

 Then: Olivia played Neal's cherubic daughter whose pageant Neal misses on his way home.
 It was an early role for the prolific TV star who went on to star in 'The Torkelsons.'

-Now: Burnette stil pops up in TV in roles on ‘Dexter,’ ‘Sons of Anarchy,’ ‘The Closer’ and other series.
-But we’re still holding out for a ‘Torkelsons‘ reunion.
+Now: Burnette has appeared in TV in roles on 'Dexter,' 'Sons of Anarchy,' 'The Closer' and other series.
+But we're still holding out for a 'Torkelsons' reunion.